trevorknight/creative_python_demos/README.md

-## Image Clustering
+## Image Color Clustering

 For this one, the idea is to reproduce an image using only *k* colors using *k*-means clustering.
-That is to say, use the RGB value of each pixel as a 3D position in space and cluster all pixels, iteratively updating as normal.
-Note the x,y position of the pixel is not considered but neighbouring pixels tend to end up in the same cluster.
+That is to say, use the RGB value of each pixel as a 3D vector and cluster all pixels, iteratively updating as normal.
+Note the (x, y) position of the pixel is not considered but neighbouring pixels tend to end up in the same cluster.

-Sort of inspired by Shepard Fairey's famous
+Sort of inspired by Shepard Fairey's famous Obama picture.
-Obama picture.

 Forest picture with 12 clusters: